robdmac/onfire/android/OnFire/readme.md

 ## Description

-OnFire is a simple App to record your position.
+OnFire is an app to assist wildfire fighters.